BYNA-RITHIKA/WIT-ACE-HACKATHON-2021-/README.md

 Conclusion

 The system can be used for both domestic and commercial purposes further highly benefitting water supply agencies.
-It is economically affordable as it is of low maintenance and would b the best gift to the human society by preventing waterborne diseases as it predicts and recommends quality water resources.
+It is economically affordable as it is of low maintenance and would be the best gift to the human society by preventing waterborne diseases as it predicts and recommends quality water resources.

+Created BY

+TEAM NAME - TECH SQUAD

+TEAM MEMBERS

+1.BYNA RITHIKA
+2.AISHWARYA J
+3.ANANDHITHA T R
+4.DINESH KUMAR G
+5.DINESH P N